Heather Dawn: Godfrey. P.G.C.E., B.Sc. (Joint Hon)

 Sharma et al (2020) carried out a systematic review and meta-analysis to determine the efficacy of wearing cloth facemasks to prevent coronavirus infection transmission.
 They conclude that ‘cloth masks have limited efficacy in combating viral infection transmission’; ‘efficacy of cloth facemasks filtration varies and depends on the type of material used, number of layers, and degree of moisture in mask and fitting of mask on face’.
 In spite of acknowledging that cloth facemasks offer inadequate prevention, they suggest that ‘cloth masks may be used in closed, crowded indoor, and outdoor public spaces involving physical proximity to prevent spread of SARS-CoV-2 infection’.

 Facemasks compromise the immune system by inhibiting appropriate respiration.
-They do not prevent transmission of viral (or other nano or micro) particles, and are likely to create unfavourable conditions for the person wearing the mask (leading to infection of the respiratory system and poor systemic function), especially when they are worn for long periods of time.
+They do not prevent transmission of viral (or other nano or micro) particles, and are likely to create unfavourable conditions for the person wearing the mask (leading to infection of the respiratory system and poor systemic function), especially when facemask, or other coverings, are worn for long periods of time.

 Facemasks are often used in industry, or when undertaking DIY activities, and may reduce inhalation of large particles, such as from dust (saw dust, dirt, fibres etc.), and moisture created by sprays (water, chemicals, paints etc.).
-The same health concerns apply as above, however, so frequent replacement with a new or clean facemask, ‘fresh air’ breaks, and limited duration of use, makes sense.
+The same health concerns, however, apply as above, so frequent replacement with a new or clean facemask, ‘fresh air’ breaks, and limited duration of use, is necessary and sensible.

 Facemasks do not prevent viral expression or infiltration.
-In the context of viral outbreaks, it makes more sense to bolster and support the immune system, rather than compromise resilience by inhibiting efficient respiration, thus toxifying the body’s internal terrain and unnecessarily burdening, and so weakening, immune function.
+In the context of viral outbreaks, it appears to make greater sense to bolster and support the immune system (healthy fresh, varied diet and appropriate nutrition, exercise, sunshine and vitamin D, and so on) rather than compromise health and resilience by directly inhibiting efficient respiration, toxifying the internal terrain and unnecessarily burdening, thus weakening, immune function.

 Bea et al (2020) Effectiveness of Surgical and Cotton Masks in Blocking SARS-CoV-2: A controlled comparison in 4 patients.
 American college of physicians.
 Public Health emergency collection. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7153751/